stcarrez/ada-security/docs/Security_OAuth.md

 An access token has an expiration date and a new access token must be asked by using the refresh token.
 When the access token has expired, the grant token object can be refreshed to retrieve a new access token by using the `Refresh_Token` procedure.
-The scope of permissions can also be passsed.
+The scope of permissions can also be passed.

 ```Ada
  App.Refresh_Token ("scope", Token);